No country backing Pakistan on Kashmir: Rajnath Singh in Ladakh

 What is the Vigyan Mela all about:

-The Defence Minister inaugrated Vigyan Mela, which would showcase crops and grains suitable for growing in high altitude areas.
+The Defence Minister inaugurated Vigyan Mela, which would showcase crops and grains suitable for growing in high altitude areas.
 The science fair is being organised at the Defence Institute of High Altitude Research.

 A senior Defence Ministry official said the event is being organised to share research-generated farming technology with locals of Ladakh to make their life easier.
 The fair will showcase agricultural products developed by the Defence Research Development Organization (DRDO).